Aleksey Chuklin: Career

-Aleksey Chuklin started the racing season-2017 in the European F3 Open Winter Series with Fortec Motorsports.
+In 2017, Chuklin started the season in the European F3 Open Winter Series with Fortec Motorsports.
 During the season-2017 he was invited by the team Fortec Motorsports to substitute for other drivers when they could not race because of school or other commitments.
 He competed at Spa-Francorchamps and at Paul Ricard.
 He scored one point during the second race at Spa-Francorchamps.

-In February 2018, it was announced that Aleksey Chuklin will compete in European Le Mans Series with NEFIS By Speed Factory team along with Timur Boguslavskiy and Danil Pronenko in the LMP3 class on Ligier JS P3 with the Nissan VK50VE 5.0 L V8 engine.
+In February 2018, it was announced that Chuklin would compete in European Le Mans Series with NEFIS By Speed Factory team along with Timur Boguslavskiy and Danil Pronenko in the LMP3 class on Ligier JS P3 with the Nissan VK50VE 5.0 L V8 engine.

 Before the season in European Le Mans Series started, Chuklin took part in the European F3 Open Winter Series with Fortec Motorsports at Paul Ricard.